ACM40960/project-YeLiu/README.md

 ## Introduction
 In this project, we build a Convolutional Neural Network (CNN) model with the ability to categorize seven different emotional states in human faces: Anger, Disgust, Fear, Happy, Sad, Surprise, and Neutral.
 Furthermore, we put this model into practical use by integrating it with a webcam for real-time application.

 The benefits of this project reach different areas.
-For example, in healthcare, it can make it easier for people with Alexithymia to understand how others feel and to express their own emotions.
+For example, in healthcare, it can make it easier for people with Alexithymia to understand how others feel and to express their own emotions *(People with Alexithymia have difficulties recognizing and communicating their own emotions, and they also struggle to recognize and respond to emotions in others)*.
 It also has uses in public safety, education, jobs, and more.

 ## Getting Started - Instructions
 Get ready for fun!
 Follow instructions for real-time facial emotion recognition through your webcam, all done using Python in Jupyter Notebook (Anaconda).
 Let's go! 🚀😃